-The dryland buffer area is compromised as agricultural land due to its small area, fragmented landholdings in some localities, and salinity problems.
 The remaining part of the original dryland buffer area is relatively small and has salinity problems.
 It does not have the same access to water as is available in the irrigation district, and the size of the land holdings is restrictive for dryland farming.
 Despite this, the precinct is a valuable part of the Green Wedge, as it serves as a strategic buffer between the Point Cook RAAF base, land inside the Urban Growth Boundary and an established area of Point Cook to the north.